-Energy efficiency projects have been implemented during 2020 and 2021.
-There were six gas boilers upgrades with approximately 20% improvement in efficiency as well as significant reduction of NOx emissions; LED car park lighting was installed; Frankley Air Handing Unit (AHU) was upgraded with a heat recovery heat wheel to increase efficiency and three sites with AHU electric motor efficiency improvements.
-These actions include recommendations from our 2019 ESOS audit report-
+Energy efficiency projects began implementation in 2020 starting with six gas boiler upgrades with approximately 20% improvement in efficiency as well as significant reduction of NOx emissions; LED car park lighting; Frankley Air Handing Unit (AHU) upgrade with a heat recovery heat wheel to increase efficiency and three sites with AHU electric motor efficiency improvements.
+Installation of intelligent motors on air handling plants have resulted in up to 70% electricity reduction on impacted sites.